Are you someone who cringes at the sight of moldy growth on cheese left too long in the deli drawer of your fridge?

 Success is the norm for my recipes, all except the chocolate chip cookies.
 Those were an epic fail.
 So I won’t be giving you that one, but I will be sharing all the others over time.

 How to create a flour mix?
 Have you ever heard Shauna Ahern aka The Gluten-Free Girl, talk about this problem?
 If you ever get a chance to hear her speak, seize the moment.
 Only a former teacher truly gets the body language in the description.

 I will paraphrase:

 Imagine a clique of middle schoolers bouncing down the hall of the school.
-Absolutely certain of they’re place in the world, they are an unparalleled force of nature.
+Absolutely certain of their place in the world, they are an unparalleled force of nature.

 There is the backbone girl of the clique, the one everyone goes to with their problems simply because she guides without flash and frenzy.